 Main Benefits:

 A cross between a hiking shoe, trail running shoe, and casual sneaker, the Merrell Nova (men) and Antora (women) offer casual hikers a gender-specific fit.
 These casual hiking shoes are lighter than the best-selling Merrell Moab, making them a good choice for faster hikers and hikers who don't need the support of a traditional hiking shoe for the well-groomed trails they hike.
 The men's Nova (see full review) and women's Antora each have a roomy fit, "out of the box" comfort, and a budget-friendly price—that's Merrell's M.O.
+I've been wearing the Nova 2 casually for several years.
+Based on first-hand experience, I prefer the lighter Nova to the best-selling Merrell Moab within the casual hiking niche.

 best fit